 I’ll bet you a pair of your CEO’s absurdly-polished Dolce & Gabbana oxfords that the results will have the C-suite cyber-stalking you with a newfound intrigue that says, “I need to have a Cobb salad over at The EastBank Club with that free-thinking, rainmaker-in-the-making and find out what he/she’s all about.”

-First step: Pick a flaming hoop that you’re supposed to jump through next quarter, then pick up your mobile and call, email or text lead unicorn Brian Wendle.
-(312)-989-9698.
-He’s got a lightning bolt in his quiver with your name on… Wait, maybe that’s… Hey, just call him.
+First step: Email, call or text lead unicorn Brian Wendle at (312)-989-9698.
+He’s got a lightning bolt in his quiver with your name on.